Time to read: 3 mins

 One of the most popular dogs around the world, the Golden Retriever was first bred all the way back in 1865 in Scotland.
 This sociable doggo still shines in retrieving, agility and obedience, and as service dogs.
-But they’re favourite job is being the family pet.
+But their favourite job is being the family pet.

 Believe it or not, the Doberman was first bred by a German tax collector for protection on his rounds.
 Modern Dobermans are far less aggressive and make wonderful family dogs that love to play and are extremely loyal.
-They are well known as smart and extremely loyal companions and of course guard dogs (we’ve all seen Mr Burn say ‘realise the hounds!” in the Simpsons.
+They are well known as smart and extremely loyal companions and of course guard dogs (we’ve all seen Mr Burn say ‘realise the hounds!” in the Simpsons).

 6. Shetland Sheepdog